What is vasectomy?

 Local anaesthetic is normally all that is necessary for a vasectomy although some men and doctors prefer general anaesthetic.
 Out patient operations are still possible with either type of anaesthetic, but recovery from general anaesthetic obviously takes a few hours longer.

 It is advisable for the patient to go straight home and rest for the remainder of the day, and to take things easy for the next day or two.
 Vasectomies are often arranged at or just before the weekend so that it’s not usually necessary to take time off work (although only strenuous work is likely to cause problems)

 Are some people more suited to a vasectomy than others?

 Yes, although for social rather than medical reasons.
 There is no guarantee that the operation is reversible so a man must make his decision on the basis that he can never have any more children.
-Naturally this is a very big step to take, and it’s vital that he and his partner give the matter a great deal of serious consideration before making up their minds.
-Doctors have no hard and fast rules about those they recommend for vasectomy, but they are especially more cautious if the couple is under 30 years old, if they have very young children or if their relationship seems to be unstable.
+Naturally, this is a very big step to take, and it’s vital that he and his partner give the matter a great deal of serious consideration before making up their minds.
+Doctors have no hard and fast rules about those they recommend for a vasectomy, but they are especially more cautious if the couple is under 30 years old, if they have very young children or if their relationship seems to be unstable.

 Of course, a man chooses vasectomy so that he and his partner need no longer worry about contraception or the possibility of pregnancy, but before going through with it he must first ask himself three vital questions: